dougcunha/VsExtensionsTool/README.md

 - List all Visual Studio installations
 - List installed extensions, with optional filtering by name or id
 - Show installed version and latest version available on the Marketplace
-- Remove extensions by id
+- Remove extensions by id or interactively
 - Update extensions
 - Beautiful and interactive console output powered by [Spectre.Console](https://spectreconsole.net/)